 - Hole punch

 - Whiteboard marker (this is the whiteboard marker we have.
-It’s the same one we use for our DIY whiteboard calendar)
+It’s the same one we use for our DIY whiteboard calendar

-This is how to make your own cleaning checklist:
+to make your own cleaning checklist:

 1. Download the free house cleaning checklist and print it onto some thick paper or card.
 There are two sides to each sheet – the front side with the checklist and a colour coordinated plain side for the back of each sheet.